mdshearer/audit/README.md

-# Nonprofit Technology Infrastructure Audit
+# Mission-Driven Organization Technology Infrastructure Audit

-An interactive web application that transforms Optimi's Digital Systems Audit methodology into an engaging assessment tool for nonprofit organizations.
+An interactive web application that transforms Optimi's Digital Systems Audit methodology into an engaging assessment tool for mission-driven organizations.

 ## Overview

-"The Hidden Tax: An Interactive Analysis for Nonprofits" is a sophisticated lead generation and education tool that guides nonprofit leaders through:
+"The Hidden Tax: An Interactive Analysis for Mission-Driven Organizations" is a sophisticated lead generation and education tool that guides mission-driven organization leaders through:

 1. **The Problem**: Interactive visualizations showing the costs of technology neglect
 2. **The Solution**: Data-driven case studies demonstrating ROI of strategic tech investment